Last Updated on by Editor

 The best car rental companies with the cheapest prices!
 Use these 7 websites to search, compare, and book your rental car to make sure you grab the best deal anywhere in the world.
 This article also explains insurance coverage and extras to add on to your car rental reservation (and lets you know if you actually need them or not).

 If you’ve already read our article with the 13 Most Incredible Road Trips in the World, you’ll know that a trip done by car can get you to some pretty awesome places that just aren’t accessible any other way – whether by bus, train, or plane.

 And for many road trips, you’ll need to rent a vehicle to explore.
 No matter what model you choose (economical, van, 4×4, convertible), there are many options for car rental companies around the world.
 Such as Avis, Europcar, Hertz, Budget, Alamo, and Enterprise…

-Each website will give you results from all of the car rental companies on the market, making it easier for you to rent a veicule since car hire comparison takes time.
-But with these websites you can compare a bunch of car rental companies and prices at the same time.
+Each website will give you results from all of the car rental companies on the market, making it easier for you to rent a vehicle since car hire comparison takes time.
+But with these websites, you can compare a bunch of car rental companies and prices at the same time.

 And…what are the best websites to search for and compare car rental prices?

 Payment: in US dollars or in the local currency if you pay when you arrive at the rental place

 Cancellation policy: free most of the time up to several days before trip (though not for the “Name Your Own Price” tool)

 Prices: usually the cheapest, but doesn’t have any sort of insurance